-The FIDO Universal 2nd Factor (U2F) protocol passed a significant milestone last month, adding new transport protocols that emphatically answer questions about support for mobile devices.
+The FIDO Universal 2nd Factor (U2F) protocol passed a significant milestone last month.
+They added new transport protocols that emphatically answer questions about support for mobile devices.

 Yubico is a leading contributor to the U2F specs, including the USB transport and the new specs for Bluetooth and Near Field Communication (NFC).
-We are now excited to see the recently completed Bluetooth and NFC transports published, enabling strong public key authentication to expand across computers, tablets and smartphones.
+We are now excited to see the recently completed Bluetooth and NFC transports published that will enable strong public key authentication to expand across computers, tablets and smartphones.

 The new NFC spec for U2F has been successfully proven in enterprise deployments, and now all YubiKey NEOs that are running version 3.4 or later of our firmware (introduced in early-February) will work for NFC U2F authentication once relying parties incorporate support.
 And later this year, Yubico plans to launch a Bluetooth U2F device.

 The wireless U2F specs published on June 30 are a major milestone for authentication that is secure, easy and available for everyone.